Trey Mancini Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.
+- The Reds pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds have a 4.90 team ERA that ranks 27th among all league pitching staffs.
+- The Reds' 4.90 team ERA ranks 27th among all league pitching staffs.

-- Reds pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Williamson (0-0) takes the mound for the Reds to make his third start of the season.

 © 2023 Data Skrive.
 All rights reserved.